-The tour bus & trailer depart our outfitting facility in the Kohly neighborhood of Havana this morning at 08:30 for ground transfer to Sancti Spiritus.
+The tour bus & trailer depart our outfitting facility in the Kohly neighborhood of Havana this morning at 08:30 for ground transfer to Santa Clara.
 Any tour participants interested in transferring along with our tour team should be at the Centro de Negocios Kohly by 08:20 with their belongings.

-Some trip members arrange to transfer independently from other points in Cuba (or fly into Santa Clara) and meet the group in Sancti Spiritus, thereby avoiding the longish ground transfer from Havana.
+Some trip members arrange to transfer independently from other points in Cuba (or fly into Santa Clara), thereby avoiding the longish ground transfer from Havana.
 A lunch stop will be recommended enroute by our team (extra, local $).
 During the trip and outfitting your WoWCuba team will brief you on local etiquette including currency, bathrooms, lineups, water, personal safety and safe cycling.
 Our group riding system includes a lead rider, a sweep rider and a support bus that accompanies the group at all times, provides refreshment stops and advances to points of navigational difficulty as required.

 DB | 0 km/mi

-Return to 500-year old colonial Sancti Spiritus for lunch and continuation of stay at Don Florencio.
+Proceed to 500-year old colonial Sancti Spiritus and check in to Don Florencio.
 Sancti Spiritus is one of Cuba’s oldest European settlements and features a Colonial Art Museum with over 90% original pieces on display in the former Valle Iznaga family’s palatial mansion.

 Dinner in a local private paladar restaurant.